 In the WAP environment, access to the Internet is initiated in wireless markup language (WML), which is derived from hypertext markup language (HTML).
 The request is passed to a WAP gateway which retrieves the information from the server in standard HTML (subsequently filtered to WML) or directly in WML if available.
-The information is then passed to the mobile subscriber via the mobile network.
+The information is then passed to the mobile subscriber via the mobile network (Not supported in North America model).